-- 14.1 Under Mahatma Gandhi NREGA Direct Benefit Transfer, all payments to the workers are to be credited into the accounts of the workers in the Bank/ Post Offices, unless exempted by the Ministry in special circumstances.
-The credit may either happen using the banks/ Post office account details or using the Aadhaar number of the beneficiary with which the account may be linked. - 14.2 The account details of the workers are being updated regularly in the MIS by the States, but in order to make Aadhaar Based Payments (ABP), there is a need for Aadhaar seeding and its mapping at National Payments Corporation of India (NPCI) mapper by the banks.
-The use of Aadhaar will be strictly in accordance with the order given by the Honourable Supreme Court. - 14.3 The provisions of Section 7 and 8 of the Aadhaar (Targeted Delivery of Financial and other Subsidies, Benefits and Services Act, 2016 (18 of 2016) are as under:
+The account details of the workers are being updated regularly in the MIS by the States, but in order to make Aadhaar Based Payments (ABP), there is a need for Aadhaar seeding and its mapping at National Payments Corporation of India (NPCI) mapper by the banks.
+The use of Aadhaar will be strictly in accordance with the order given by the Honourable Supreme Court.

+14.3 Provisions of Adhaar Act

+The provisions of Section 7 and 8 of the Aadhaar (Targeted Delivery of Financial and other Subsidies, Benefits and Services Act, 2016 (18 of 2016) are as under: